DaleOrders/AWS-Study-Notes/README.md

 #### 1.3.6.4.
 Role Switching

-Allows you to switch between accounts from the command line.
+Allows you to switch between accounts from the console or command line.

 ### 1.3.7.
 Service Control Policies

-Can be used to restrict what member accounts in an org can do.
+Can be used to restrict what member accounts in an organisation can do.

 JSON policy document that can be attached: